Jackie Norman - Colourful Semi-Impressionist Artist

 Illustrations for a children's book

-CURRENTLY I took early retirement in December 2018 when I really started to rekindle my painting and drawing skills.
-I have been studying an art mentoring course: Created to Thrive, and the Experience Course from Matt Tommey, which for me has been a transformational journey and an awakening.
-I have learned to cultivate my mind and my heart, my art, my branding and marketing and eventually my business and life skills.
+CURRENTLY After taking early retirement in December 2018 I really started to rekindle my painting and drawing skills.
+I have been studying an art mentoring course, which is Created to Thrive and the Experience Course from Matt Tommey, which has been a transformational journey.
+I have learned to cultivate my mind, my heart, my art, my branding and marketing and eventually my business and life skills.
 Experimenting with different techniques and processes have been part of this as I rekindled my encaustic art skills, marbling and charcoal drawing.
 I had travelled to Croatia earlier in 2019 and also the United States on a conference there in Asheville and have met and communicated with an amazing group of people who work in a range of artistic and creative skills.
 Since Lockdown I really focused a lot on painting.